eye-division/rosa-prod-site/_projects/my-health-story.md

 description: >-
-  Commissioned by Guy's and St Thomas' Charity, this series of personal testament short films and digital stories has  a focus on the people of the London boroughs of Lambeth and Southwark,.
+  Commissioned by Guy's and St Thomas' Charity, this series of personal testament short films and digital stories has  a focus on the people of the London boroughs of Lambeth and Southwark.
 We worked with community groups to reach individuals to share their stories about living with multiple long term health conditions.
 project_date: 2018-01-07 00:00:00